forestryio/forestry.io/hugo/content/_index.md

   class: section-sync
 - headline: Own Your Content
   textline: |
-    Instead of having your content locked behind your CMS's database, we just commit it to your git repository.
+    Don't lock your content in a CMS database, just commit it to *your* Git repository.

-    We make it easy for you to grab your content and walk away, although we don't think you will ;)
+    We support public and private repositories on GitHub, GitLab and BitBucket.
   visual:
     permalink: "/img/deploy-illustration-03.png"
     alt: Simple deployment